-- An application of the same project under Category C should be submitted simultaneously by the participating organisations to the respective authorities in Hong Kong and Guangdong/Shenzhen.
-The processing and preliminary vetting will be conducted separately by the two sides.
-The results of the preliminary vetting of the two sides will then be submitted to a joint vetting committee comprising officials from both sides for a final decision on the projects for joint funding support.
-The approved projects will be monitored by authorities of the two sides respectively according to their own requirements, and may also be subject to joint monitoring by the authorities of the two sides. - 5.
-Please note that deadlines for submission of project proposals set by Guangdong authority on Category C(1) and Shenzhen authority on Category C(2) both fall on 13 September 2019.
+4. Applications under Category C must be submitted concurrently by both the Hong Kong and Guangdong/Shenzhen applicant organisations to ITC and Guangdong/Shenzhen authorities respectively.
+The processing and vetting will be conducted separately by the two sides.
+Only applications that are supported by both sides will be funded.
+ITC and Guangdong/Shenzhen authorities will provide funding to the Hong Kong and Guangdong/Shenzhen applicant organisations respectively, and will monitor the progress of the approved projects according to their own requirements, which may also be subject to joint monitoring by the authorities of the two sides.

+5. Please note that deadlines for submission of project proposals set by Guangdong authority on Category C(1) and Shenzhen authority on Category C(2) both fall on 23 October 2020.